DanielCohenHillel/DanielCohenHillel/README.md

 ### Hi there 👋 I'm Daniel Cohen Hillel 😄

-My name is *Daniel Cohen Hillel* 🚫🧢 I'm a grad student at The Hebrew University 🎓 I work in The Weizmann Institute as a research assistant 📑 and I'm soon-to-be a solider in the Israely Defense Force 🇮🇱
+My name is *Daniel Cohen Hillel* 🚫🧢 I'm a grad student at The Hebrew University 🎓 I work in The Weizmann Institute as a research assistant 📑

 #### 🤔 My intrests